Topology of rotating stratified fluids with and without background shear flow: Introduction

 The paper is organized as follows.
+A brief introduction to topology in the context of fluid systems is presented in Section~ \ref{topology}.
+It includes references to some pedagogical reviews.
 We derive the shallow water equations in the presence of shear and compare numerical and perturbative methods to find the wave spectrum in Section~\ref{sec:swe}.
-The continuously stratified primitive equations with and without shear are analyzed in the f-plane approximation in Section~\ref{sec:primitive} and the Chern number for the bands is obtained.
-In Section~\ref{sec:winding} we demonstrate that bulk-boundary correspondence holds in the case of a spatially varying Coriolis parameters.
-Our main result is to then show that bulk-boundary correspondence also appears to hold as background shear is turned on and the dynamics become non-Hermitian.
+The continuously stratified primitive equations with and without shear are analyzed in the f-plane approximation in Section~\ref{sec:primitive} and the Chern number for each band is found following the procedure introduced in Ref. \cite{delplace2017}, demonstrating a correspondence with weak 3D topological insulators.
+In Section~\ref{sec:instability}, we show that the system is unstable with both horizontal and vertical shear.
+In Section~\ref{sec:winding} we numerically calculate the winding number to demonstrate the topology of the bulk.
+We first show that bulk-interface correspondence holds in the case of spatially varying Coriolis parameters.
+(The reader may wish to look at Ref. \cite{xu2023topological} which attempts to make the topological concepts discussed here accessible to climate scientists and geophysical fluid dynamicists.)
+We then show our main result, which is that bulk-interface correspondence also appears to hold as background shear is turned on and the dynamics become non-Hermitian.
 Discussion and concluding remarks are made in Section~\ref{sec:conclusion}.
 Some details of the calculations are relegated to Appendices.